-As regional winners of the Checkatrade Community Club of the Year, six of the EFL’s 72 Clubs were selected for innovative and ground breaking work across inclusion, community engagement, education and health.
-The 2018 winners being honoured are listed below alongside details of their showcase community projects.
+As regional winners of the Checkatrade Community Club of the Year, six of the EFL’s 72 Clubs were selected for their innovative and ground breaking work across inclusion, community engagement, education and health.
+The 2019 winners are listed below alongside details and videos of their showcase community projects.

 South East – Portsmouth

 Portsmouth impressed the panel with their ongoing innovative work for a wide range of individuals in their Community – their youngest participant is three and their oldest 101.
 Their groundbreaking project, based on a restorative justice approach for young fans involved in violence at Portsmouth games, was universally applauded by the judges.

 South West – Bristol City